 If you haven’t yet experienced a Disneyland Halloween, make this the year to enjoy festive twists on popular rides, characters dressed up for the season, special events, and limited-edition food offerings.
 It’s one of our favorite times of the year to visit.

-Go any time between now and October 31, 2019.
 You’ll need at least two days to see and eat everything in both Disneyland and Disney California Adventure.

 1. Celebrate with Oogie Boogie After-hours